-This page explains how to evaluate the probability of achieving different levels of wind production that I refer to as P90, P99 etc. I also address the painful question of defining the difference between a one-year P90 and a ten-year P90.
+This page explains how to evaluate the probability of achieving different levels of wind production that I refer to as P90, P99 etc. I also address the painful question of defining the difference between a one-year P90 and a ten-year P90 which is often a very confusing issue.
 Measuring the probability of achieving electricity from a wind project is a central part financing a wind project and are prepared before the financial close of a project because the P90 or P99 often drive the level of debt.
 In describing P90, P99 etc. I begin with evaluating some wind studies and describing two classes of uncertainty that drive the probability analysis.
 The first source of uncertainty is the variation in wind and the resulting energy production.
 The second is modelling error which is a lot more difficult to understand and define.
 Then I explain how to combine standard deviations (often called uncertainty) with one another using mean squared error.
-Once the mean squared error is defined the one-year and the ten-year (or twenty-year) P90 and P99 is established with the
+Once the mean squared error is defined the one-year and the ten-year (or twenty-year) P90 and P99 is established.
+At the bottom of this page I discuss incorporating the P90 and P50 in a financial model where the tariff may be derived from a target IRR on the P50 case and the financing could be derived from either a P50 or a P99 or a P90 case and the financing could further be derived from either debt to capital or from DSCR.

 The tricky part of the P90, P99 etc. is to understand the sources of variation in wind production estimates that are mean reverting and that are related to modelling errors that do not self-correct.
 This webpage also describes how to size debt with alternative parameters.
 This is used to demonstrate the P90, P50 etc. without incorporating permanent and and modelling errors.
 The third section demonstrates some studies of 1-year and 10-year P50 and P90 and how to use the NORMINV function and the mean square error statistics.